Messenger

 • Diarrhea, bloating

-Early detection and appropriate treatment of any abnormalities can shorten the duration of the condition or significantly increase the chances of a full recovery.
+Early detection of treatable or manageable abnormalities will help shorten the duration of those symptoms or significantly increase the chances of making a full recovery.